Advertising group WPP sticks to full-year outlook despite slowdown

 The trading update, which caused WPP's shares to stall after a strong run in to the results, still put it ahead of its big four peers, among which it is the last to report on third-quarter performance.

-On an organic sales basis, including the full impact of digital billings, WPP was up 7.6 percent, well ahead of French rival Publicis (PUBP.PA) on 1 percent and also ahead of Interpublic (IPG.N) on 6.3 percent and Omnicom (OMC.N) on 6.5 percent.
+On an organic sales basis, including the full impact of digital billings, WPP was up 7.6 percent, well ahead of French rival Publicis on 1 percent and also ahead of Interpublic on 6.3 percent and Omnicom on 6.5 percent.

 Analysts at Citi said the third-quarter growth was disappointing but said investors would be reassured by the confirmation of the full-year outlook.